Postdoctoral Position in Neuronal Rhythms in Movement Unit

 Declaration

-- OIST Graduate University is an equal opportunity, affirmative action educator and employer and is committed to increasing the diversity of its faculty, students and staff.
-The University strongly encourages women and minority candidates to apply.
+• OIST Graduate University is an equal opportunity, affirmative action educator and employer and is committed to increasing the diversity of its faculty, students and staff.
+The University strongly encourages applications from underrepresented groups.